openvinotoolkit/model_server/docs/binary_input.md

 When the data is sent in the `string_val` field, it is interpreted as a binary format of the input data.

 Note, that while the model metadata reports the inputs shape with layout NHWC, the binary data must be sent with
 shape: [N] with dtype: DT_STRING.
-Where N represents elements with binary data converted to string bytes.
+Where N represents number of images converted to string bytes.

 ## Preparing for deployment
 Before processing in the target AI model, binary image data is encoded by OVMS to a NHWC layout in BGR color format.
 It will also be resized to the model or pipeline node resolution.
-When the model shape is dynamic and image data shape is out of range it will be adjusted to the nearer border.
+When the model resolution supports range of values and image data shape is out of range it will be adjusted to the nearer border.
 For example, when model shape is: [1,100:200,200,3]:

 - if input shape is [1,90,200,3] it will be resized into [1,100,200,3]
 - if input shape is [1,220,200,3] it will be resized into [1,200,200,3]

-In order to use binary input functionality, model or pipeline input layout needs to be compatible with `N...HWC` and have 4 (or 5 in case of demultiplexing) shape dimensions.
+In order to use binary input functionality, model or pipeline input layout needs to be compatible with `N...HWC` and have 4 (or 5 in case of [demultiplexing](demultiplexing.md)) shape dimensions.
 It means that input layout needs to resemble `NHWC` layout, e.g. default `N...` will work.
 On the other hand, binary image input is not supported for inputs with `NCHW` layout.

 To fully utilize binary input utility, automatic image size alignment will be done by OVMS when:
 - input shape does not include dynamic dimension value (`-1`)